,

 Always Pay With a Credit Card

 Paying with a credit card is the most practical protection against the fake online shopping scam because it gives you the right to initiate a chargeback if the product does not arrive as described.
 Credit card chargeback rights are significantly stronger than debit card dispute processes in most countries.
-Never pay for online purchases from unfamiliar retailers using bank transfers, cryptocurrency, or gift cards — these methods offer no buyer protection whatsoever.
+Never pay for online purchases from unfamiliar retailers using bank transfers, cryptocurrency, gift cards, or PayPal Friends and Family — these methods offer no buyer protection whatsoever and are the same red flag we cover in our PayPal Friends Family scam guide.

 Be Sceptical of Extraordinary Discounts